ethereum/sourcify/services/database/massive-replace-script/vyper-storage-layout-backfill/README.md

 Successfully updated compilations no longer satisfy the candidate query, so rewinding the cursor retries only layouts that are still missing.
 Archive or clear `FAILED_CONTRACTS` after a clean retry to keep later retry sets distinct.

+Historical compilers that support transient storage but declare no transient variables produce an empty transient layout (`{}`).
+This records successful extraction and prevents them from being selected again on the next run.

 The candidate query deduplicates by `compiled_contracts.id`; reprocessing the same compilation through several deployments would only repeat the same update.